ingotee/monipi/README.md

 cd ~/monipi
 ```

+You also need an iperf3 server in your network.
+Specify its hostname or ip address in stress-and-log.sh - the default is my computer at work which you will hopefully not be able to reach: it-mac-mini.local.
 To stress your Raspberry Pi, start stress-and-log.sh and give it a meaningful name for the logfile which ends up in the subdirectory LOGS.

 ```bash
 ./stress-and-log.sh RPi4B-1500MHz-MyOwnCoolingSolution